0cjs/hilbert-ps-proofchecker/doc/explainer.md

 something I do frequently and for which I have several standard tools I've built to help me with this.

-[`Test`] is a script at the top level of most ever repo I create; all a developer has to do is clone the repo and run it (e.g., with `./Test`) and it handles setting up any virtual environments necessary, finding or building all dependencies (or at least informing the developer in a clear manner what dependencies are missing), and running all of the automated tests.
+[`Test`] is a script at the top level of most every repo I create that gives a "one-button build and test": a developer need only is clone the repo and run it (from the top level, with `./Test`) and it handles setting up any virtual environments necessary, finding or building all dependencies (or at least informing the developer in a clear manner what dependencies are missing), and running all of the automated tests.
 It also takes parameters for doing clean builds, determining what subset of the tests to run, and so on.
 (In this case a `-c` at the start of the arguments will do a "clean" build, and the other parameters are passed on to `pytest` so you can, e.g., `./Test src/formula.pt -vv -k valtype` to run, in fairly verbose mode, all the tests in that file with names matching "valtype.")

 This is also of course suitable for running on build servers (such as GitHub actions); having the build servers and developers able to run the